Paul's rules of the game

 - phones and noise makers

 - Ringing, beeping, or buzzing phones, laptops, games, and watches are disruptive.
 Please turn these devices off upon the start of class.
-Violators will be charged a $20 penalty for the first offense, a $40 penalty for the second offense and confiscation of the device.
+Violators may be charged a $20 penalty for the first offense, a $40 penalty for the second offense and confiscation of the device.
 Further offenses will be fined at $20·2(n-1).

 - document retention